York Lions football: 2013 Offseason/Dan Younis Scandal

-2013
+2013 season

 In 2013, the Lions finished 2–6 leading to an 8th overall finish in the OUA and matching their previous season's record.
 Their wins came against their former coach Michael Faulds' Laurier Golden Hawks 33–20, and against the reborn Carleton Ravens 50–34.
 This season also saw York lose to the Toronto Varsity Blues for the first time since 2011, a 56–35 loss which saw Toronto score 32 points in the second quarter.

 Following that season, Craney signed a contract extension to remain at the helm of the program and parted ways with LaFlamme.

-2014
+2014 season

 The effects of the 2013 offseason hit the program hard as the Lions went 0–8 in the 2014 season for the first time since 2010 which started with back-to-back massive losses; one a 61–0 loss to the Western Mustangs, and the other an embarrassing 70–0 loss to their rivals, the Toronto Varsity Blues.

 The closest game of the season came against the Waterloo Warriors, where York had a strong 4th quarter that saw RB Connor Anderson score a TD with 14 seconds remaining.
 However, the point after attempt kick was fumbled; leaving the score at 32–31 Waterloo.
 York would recover an onside kick to get one more chance, but kicker Nick Naylor missed a 56-yard FG attempt to win the game as time expired.

-2015
+2015 season

 The 2015 offseason saw York bring in one of the best recruiting classes in the country, headlined by QB Brett Hunchak, SB Colton Hunchak, WR Jacob Janke, LB Jakob Butler, LB Jakub Jakoubek, WR Nathaniel Pinto, TE Nikola Kalinic, and RB Jesse Amankwaa.
 A lot of the recruiting success can be attributed to Craney also serving as the Head Coach of Team Canada for the IFAF World Junior Championships; a position he held from 2014 to 2016 winning a silver and gold medal over two tournaments.

 In the 2015 season, the young Lions improved to a 1–7 record with their lone win coming against the Waterloo Warriors 23–14.
 York capped off the season by nearly upsetting the #10 ranked Queen's Gaels, losing 33–32.
 The Lions also had 4 players named to the OUA All-Rookie team (RB Jesse Amankwaa, LB Jakob Butler, SB Colton Hunchak, and WR Nathaniel Pinto) with Amankwaa winning OUA Rookie of the Year.

 During the offseason, Offensive Coordinator Mike Comeau stepped away from his position.
 On November 27, 2015, York announced former McMaster Marauder QB and Hec Crighton award winner Kyle Quinlan as the new offensive coordinator, with Kamau Peterson remaining in his role as associate offensive coordinator.